-Implementation Date: 1 January 2019
+Date: 1 February 2023

-1 Well-Managed Highway Infrastructure: A Code of Practice', UKRLG, October 2016 its implementation will also allow performance to be monitored and reviewed, implementing any necessary improvements identified through its use.
+1 'Well-Managed Highway Infrastructure: A Code of Practice', UKRLG, October 2016 permanent repairs.
+It is intended that its implementation will also allow performance to be monitored and reviewed, implementing any necessary improvements identified through its use.